 Prince was a very generous songwriter.
 Out of the thousands of songs he wrote, he gave away hundreds to artists (mostly his protegé groups such as the Time, the Family, Sheila E. and Vanity 6).
-Others have decided to cover his songs, and most of the time a cover isn’t as good as the original.
+Others have decided to cover his songs, and most of the time the covers aren’t as good as the originals.

 And that’s the case with Prince covers.
 One Spotify playlist has 396 cover versions of Prince songs, and many are unlistenable.
 You just can’t improve on perfection.
 I mean, why does the world need another version of “Purple Rain,” much less 49 versions?

 But there are some rare moments.
 In a few cases, a cover stands up to Prince’s original recording and sometimes, believe it or not, is even better than his effort.
 Here are the 10 best Prince covers:

 #10 – ‘Do Me, Baby’ – Meli’sa Morgan

 Not one of Prince’s strongest ballads, “Do Me Baby” is plodding and at almost eight minutes goes on way too long.
 Meli’sa Morgan slows it down even more but adds more instruments and production to fill in the sparse arrangement by Prince.
 While Prince’s version failed to chart, Morgan’s version hit No. 1 on the U.S. Hot Black Singles chart and peaked at No. 46 on the Hot 100.

 #9 – Any song by The Time

 In demos for the Time, Prince dictated exactly how each song was supposed to be played and sung, right down to the voice inflection.
 Lead singer Morris Day had to practice for hours to get his voice to match Prince’s.
 So the versions sung by Prince and the Time should sound exactly the same, right?